Daniel Roth (writer): Wired

-Fortune
+Return to Fortune

 In 2010 he returned to Fortune as managing editor, with the mission of "revitalizing" the magazine's Web site.
 He was hired to plan and rebuild Fortune.com, which had been shuttered.
 Staffed up team of writers, editors, bloggers, a designer and product manager.
 Produced at least 25 stories a day, plus videos, interactive graphics and more—up from about two stories a day in its previous incarnation.
 Boosted traffic and engagement through story selection, social media, went after new verticals, and rethought what readers want from Fortune online.
 Oversaw all of Fortune's digital initiatives, including Fortune.com, apps, social, mobile and more.